VALAWAI/docs/docs/tutorials/mov.md

  - **level** of the log message.
 It can be ERROR, WARN, INFO or DEBUG.
  - **message** of the log.
-It can be ERROR, WARN, INFO or DEBUG.
  - **payload** Extra information to rich the log message.
 By default is expected a json value encoded as a string.

 The next JSON is an example of the message payload to add a new